-- If you are traveling after surgery, please let us know: we advise that you wait at least one week between surgery date and travel.
-Please see below for some general tips for preventing blood clots when traveling: - o Get up on the plane to crutch/walk every hour or if driving stop every 1-2 hours to get up and walk - o Stay hydrated.
-Avoid alcohol and caffeine - o Wear your TED hose stockings for the duration of your travel - o Take 325mg Aspirin the day before, day of, and day after the travel (if advised) - o Perform your exercises during travel; especially the ankle pumps - o If you experience pain or swelling in your calf, please call our office immediately or go to a local emergency department for evaluation.
+- You will be required to take medication to help prevent blood clots; these prescriptions were provided to you after surgery and should be filled at your pharmacy.
+Usually our recommendation is 4 weeks of Eliquis taken twice daily.
+If you have a personal or family history of DVT/pulmonary embolism or have other risk factors elevating your risk for thromboembolic events we may have alternative medications to prescribe to you: if this is the case, please let us know and refer to those updated instructions. - If you are traveling after surgery, please let us know: we advise that you wait at least one week between surgery date and travel.
+Please see below for some general tips for preventing blood clots when traveling: - Get up on the plane to crutch/walk every hour or if driving stop every 1-2 hours to get up and walk - Stay hydrated.
+Avoid alcohol and caffeine - Wear your TED hose stockings for the duration of your travel - Take 325mg Aspirin the day before, day of, and day after the travel (if advised) - Perform your exercises during travel; especially the ankle pumps - If you experience pain or swelling in your calf, please call our office immediately or go to a local emergency department for evaluation.